 Amytal, or amobarbital, is a barbiturate derivative used primarily as a sedative for those struggling with sleep disorders.
 It acts as a central nervous system depressant, helping an individual to relax enough to fall asleep.
 Though physicians have largely replaced Amytal with benzodiazepines due to safety issues, there are still some doctors that will prescribe it.
 As an illegal drug, it’s known on the street as blue velvet, blue heavens, blue devils, downers, and red birds.

 Amytal is quite potent, and the risk for dependence and overdose is high.
-Just a couple of weeks taking Amytal is enough to cause psychological and physical dependence.
+Just a couple of weeks of taking Amytal is enough to cause psychological and physical dependence.

-Once someone has become dependent on Amytal, and tries to stop using the drug, they may experience a variety of withdrawal symptoms ranging in severity.
+Once someone has become dependent on Amytal and tries to stop using the drug, they may experience a variety of withdrawal symptoms ranging in severity.
 Some of the common Amytal withdrawal symptoms reported are:

 Individuals who have become dependent on Amytal will most likely want to know how long they can expect to feel the uncomfortable withdrawal symptoms once they stop using it.
 Understanding better the withdrawal timeline can help calm some of the anxiety that may accompany someone thinking about quitting the drug.